vendia/blog/pages/privacy-cookie-policy.md

       Cookies set by the website owner (Vendia in this case) are called ‘first party cookies’.
 Cookies set by parties other than the website owner are called ‘third party cookies’.
 Third party cookies enable third party features or functionality to be provided on or through the website (examples include advertising, interactive content and analytics).
 The parties that set these third party cookies can recognize your computer both when it visits the website in question, as well as when it visits certain other websites.

       ### Why do we use cookies?

       We use first party and third party cookies for several reasons.
 Some cookies are required for technical reasons in order for our website to operate, and we refer to these as "essential" or "strictly necessary" cookies.
 Other cookies also enable us to track and target the interests of our users to enhance the experience on our website.
 This data is used to deliver customized content to customers whose behavior indicates that they are interested in a particular subject area.
 Third parties serve cookies through our Websites for advertising, analytics and other purposes.
 This is described in more detail below.

       ### What type of cookies do we use and what is their function?

       The specific types of first and third party cookies served through our website and the purposes they perform are listed below.
-See the [complete list of the cookies ](https://www.vendia.com/privacy/cookie-list)used by Vendia.
+See the complete list of the cookies used by Vendia.

-      1. Essential cookies: These cookies are strictly necessary to provide you with the services available through our website.
+      1. **Essential cookies**: These cookies are strictly necessary to provide you with the services available through our website.

-      2. Performance cookies: These cookies are used to enhance the performance and functionality of our website but are non-essential to its use.
+      2. **Performance cookies**: These cookies are used to enhance the performance and functionality of our website but are non-essential to its use.
 All information these cookies collect is aggregated and is therefore anonymous.

-      3. Functional cookies: These cookies enable the website to provide enhanced functionality and personalization.
+      3. **Functional Cookies**: These cookies enable the website to provide enhanced functionality and personalization.
 They may be set by us or by third party providers whose services we have added to our pages.
 If you do not allow these cookies, then some or all of these services may not function properly.

-      4. Targeting cookies: These cookies are used to make advertising messages more relevant to you.
+      4. **Targeting Cookies**: These cookies are used to make advertising messages more relevant to you.
 They perform functions like preventing the same ad from continuously reappearing, ensuring that ads are properly displayed for advertisers, and in some cases selecting advertisements that are based on your interests.

       ### How do we use cookies?

       To enable our systems to recognize your browser or device and to provide Vendia Offerings, we use cookies, pixels, and other similar technologies (collectively, “cookies”).
 We use these to  recognize your browser or device, learn more about your interests, and provide you with essential features and services.
 Additional purposes include:

       1. Recognizing you when you sign in to use our Offerings.
 This allows us to provide you with recommendations, display personalized content, and provide other customized features and services.